Have you noticed that your outdoor wood furnace water temp stays low? Does your blower fan run continuously?

 2. Your solenoid is failing and needs to be replaced.
 The solenoid is the device that when energized, becomes a magnet that lifts the damper plate that allows air to flow from the fan into the boiler.
 If it is failing, this is easy to diagnose - just remove the cover and turn the fan switch on and off to see if the solenoid is lifting the damper plate.
 (This must be done while the furnace is in the mode with the fan running, not the idle mode.)

-4. Finally, your furnace may be the wrong size to adequately meet your heating needs.
-This may only be the case in the coldest part of Winter, in which case you just need to fill your boiler more often.
+4. Finally, your outdoor wood boiler may be the wrong size to adequately meet your heating needs.
+This may only be the case in the coldest part of Winter, in which case you just need to fill your outdoor wood burner more often.

 How to Clean Airflow Problems - HE Models